dlcs/protagonist/docs/rfcs/012-auth-service.md

 ### Management

 The AuthService will have CRUD operations to manage all stored resources.
+As mentioned above, this will be exposed

 ### Service Description